 Why make the move from Dallas, 240 miles south to Houston?
 From the Texas Medical Center to NASA to the four resident performing arts companies, Houston offers so much.
 Maybe you’re relocating for work, moving to be closer to family, or heading to Houston for all the fantastic recreational options in the Gulf of Mexico.
 Whatever your reason for moving, you’ll enjoy Houston’s housing prices that are about 16% lower than those in Dallas.

 From economies to traffic and from culture to demographics, Dallas and Houston share many similarities.
-Read on to learn if moving from Dallas to Houston is a worthwhile choice for you.
+Read on to learn if moving from is a worthwhile choice for you, then take a look at some of the best Dallas or Houston movers to help you make the transition.

 What to Know About Moving from Dallas to Houston